kenmoini/ansible-rhel-k8s/README.md

 ansible-playbook -e mode=create create-libvirt-vm.yml
 ```

-Just wait for the VMs to shut down, then start them back up.
+Just wait for the VMs to shut down, then start them back up, and subscribe them.

 ## Deploy Kubernetes